vinodkd/guts/src/book/01_data_size.md

 		if   1 unit = 2 bytes, and
 		if   datatype A = 1 unit  => datatype A = 2 bytes
-		then datatype B = 2 units => datatype B = 2 x datatype A
+		then datatype B = 2 units => datatype B = 4 bytes
-		                             datatype B = 4 bytes
+		                             datatype B also happens to be 2 x datatype A (not that any meaning should be attached to that fact)

 Why would we take this two step process instead of just going with byte?
-Quite a few reasons:
+Couple of reasons:

 1. It treats data as DATA
-2. The conversion from data units to bytes hides the word length of the processor.
-This in effect abstracts out that implementation detail while stil making it available if required.
-3. It allows for discourse in terms of the application domain.
+2. It allows for discourse in terms of the application domain.
 This might be useful if the software is not yet built and the domain models are hazy enough that a mapping to persistent object is premature.

-Let's try this out for size (sic) and see how things go.

 ### Sizing up well known primitives